hammingweight/gnomon/README.md

 * end management of the inverter in 12 hours
 * use the default configuration file
 * write logs to stdout
-* set the minimum battery SoC to the low battery SoC + 20%
+* set the minimum battery SoC to the low battery SoC plus 20%
 * not manage power to the non-essential loads

 The following is a snippet of the first few lines logged by **gnomon** when managing power to the non-essential load (via the CT coil)